Ktor 3.3.2 Help

 gradlew run

-7. To verify the project is running, open a browser at the URL mentioned in the output (http://0.0.0.0:8080).
-You should see the message "Hello World!" displayed on the screen:
+7. To verify that the project is running, open a browser at the URL shown in the terminal output (http://0.0.0.0:8080).
+You should see the message "Hello World!" displayed in your browser:

 Congratulations!
 You have successfully started your Ktor project.